The Awakening (Doctor Who): Production

 The master tape for Part One was found to have some scratch damage when the 1984 compilation version was being mastered; no protection copy was made at that time so the original tx master continued to deteriorate.
 The tape was checked in the early 1990s and the scratch damage found to be far more intrusive than it had been in 1984; fortunately, the original film sequences were kept and using these, the compilation copy, and the reprise from part 2, the Doctor Who Restoration Team was able to make a repaired master copy in 1997, which was used for the VHS release.

 This was officially the final Doctor Who story to consist of two 25-minute episodes.
 All two-parters since then have been 45 minutes long per episode, including most of season 22 and several stories of the revived series.
-The Ultimate Foe, the concluding segment of The Trial of a Time Lord, is numbered on screen as Parts Thirteen and Fourteen of the latter title; furthermore, they share the same BBC production code, 7C, with the preceding four-part story arc, Terror of the Vervoids, even though they have their own separate novelisation and feature compilation.

 The production designer for this story, Barry Newbery, had worked on Doctor Who intermittently ever since its very first story.
 After completing Awakening, Newbery took early retirement from the BBC, making this story his last professional effort.